 Nature Meets the Classroom

 Bring your students to the Yankauer Preserve, in Berkeley County, or have PVAS bring a program to your classroom!
 Lessons are hands-on, linked to WVCSO’s, and great fun for your students.
 PVAS offers grade-specific programs for classrooms from pre-K-5th grade.
 We also offer custom programs upon request for pre-K-8th grade.
-Check out the list of programs (pdf) and call Ellen Murphy, Program Director, for more information or to book a program at 304-676-8739 or firstname.lastname@example.org.
+School class fees for Title 1 Schools are often covered by community scholarships.
+Insects, Plants v.
+Animals, Animal Adaptations...check out the complete list of programs (pdf) and call Ellen Murphy, Program Director, for more information or to book a program at 304-676-8739 or email@example.com.

 PVAS occasionally receives grants to lead trainings for local teachers.
 We can also design a custom program for your team to help increase teachers’ comfort level with teaching outside, using the schoolyard as a classroom, teaching science topics, or integrating environmental education across subject areas.
 Our staff and volunteers are also certified to lead Growing Up Wild, Project Wild, Project Wild Aquatic, and Flying Wild training sessions.
 Contact our Program Director, Ellen Murphy, for more information at 304-676-8739 or email@example.com.

 The first step to using your schoolyard to support your already existing lesson plans is to go outside and look!
 This guide will help you help your students to connect with nature.
 If you are looking for a good field guide for your students, Cornell's Lab of Ornithology can help!